Travel Guides

 Its Metrorail system has six color-coded rail lines, with a seventh under construction, picking up and dropping off riders at 100 stations throughout the District and into Maryland and Virginia.
 The WMATA also operates more than 1,500 buses along 270 routes.
 You can even take a Metro train to the closest of the area’s three airports, Ronald Reagan Washington National Airport in Arlington, Virginia, or take the Silver Line Metrorail train that went online in November 2022 to Washington Dulles International Airport located about 30 miles northwest of Washington, D.C.

 If you’re looking for a new staff or travel nursing or allied health job in the nation’s capital, Vivian Health can help.
 Our platform connects healthcare professionals with top employers in Washington and around the country by focusing on salary transparency, a speedier hiring process and matching the ideal candidate with the perfect job.
-We provide career tips for Washington, D.C. nurses and empower all healthcare workers to find top-notch job opportunities by creating a universal profile to apply for multiple jobs simultaneously and easily connect with recruiters.
+We provide career tips for Washington, D.C. nurses and empower all healthcare workers to find top-notch job opportunities by creating a reusable Vivian profile to apply for multiple jobs simultaneously and easily connect with recruiters.

 moira